ssmiller25/k8s-intro/k8s-intro-dev.md

 ## Goal

-Cover the essential steps to run an application in Kubernetes!
+Cover the essential steps to run an application in Kubernetes

 <aside class="notes">
   Might want to emphasis not necessarily production, or automated...but at least steps are there.